Droppers/react-github-data/README.md

 </h6>

 ## Features
-This library is not a widget; you can use the components to display a single piece of data and design your widget that suits your needs.
+This library is not a widget; you can use the components to display a single piece of data and integrate it into your webpage as desired

 - Easy to use
 - Data is fetched once for multiple components
 - Fetched data is cached